“One last question.” She paused. “When does it get easier?”

-For a good hour we’d been reviewing her goals, timelines, and action steps.
-An energetic entrepreneur, she’d left her grueling well-paid job at the insurance company to strike out on her own.
-Despite the pandemic, she’d managed to pay down debt, have a steady stream of clients, and develop a reputation as a brilliantly insightful consultant.
+For a good hour we’d reviewed her goals, timelines, and action steps.
+An energetic entrepreneur, she’d left her lucrative but grueling job at the insurance company to strike out on her own.
+She’d managed to get a steady stream of clients, pay down debt, and develop a reputation as a brilliantly insightful consultant.

-But in this moment, life wasn’t feeling easier.
-She recently recovered from a surgery, had a niece newly diagnosed with cancer, and was implementing new software for her business.
+But life wasn’t any easier.
+She recently recovered from surgery, had a niece now diagnosed with cancer, and was implementing new software for her business.
 She was worn out and overwhelmed.

 I resisted the hollow words of “someday”, “eventually”, and “in time.”

-“Let’s talk about that next time,” I said.
+“Let’s talk about that next week,” I said.

+Starting my law practice decades ago, I worried about having too few clients and tried to get by with just one assistant.
 For years I slept too little, laughed too little, and worked too much.
-Life was exhausting.

-Until I believed it was okay for my life to be easier, I did not consider how I could try to make it so.
+Until I believed it was not only okay but also possible for my life to be easier, I did not consider my power to make it so.
 Instead of comparing my life to others who suffered more (or being filled with envy of those I imagined living on Easy Street), I had to tell the truth about my choices.

 When I see my client next, I’ll have more questions than answers: What would an easier life look like, and where shall we start to help you get there?